ravenac95/virtstrap/docs/vefile.rst

   useful section and one that you will probably use most.
 Requirements are explained in the next section, :ref:`vefile-requirements`

+- *environment*: Defines arbitrary environment variables for the project.
+These environment variables are activated and deactivated with the virtual environment.
+This section is explained a little later in :ref:`vefile-environment`.

 - *plugins*: Defines the plugins just like you would define requirements.
 The suggested way to define plugins is declaration **Style 1** (explained in :ref:`vefile-requirements`)